 There is a widespread belief that cigarettes are biodegradable.
 Not true.
 The ingredients in cigarettes affect our water and our wildlife.
 According to truthinitiative.org, "cigarette butts are the number one littered item on US beaches and roadways."
 For a download or brief video visit Truth Initiative.

 "About 95% of cigarette filters are composed of cellulose acetate, a form of plastic which does not quickly degrade and can persist in the environment."
-Visit For Keep America Beautiful's Guide to Cigarette Litter Prevention.
+Learn about Keep America Beautiful's Cigarette Litter Prevention Program.

 The U.S. Surgeon General has stated that no amount of secondhand smoke is safe.